Jadviga Konochowicz Poland

 In June 1943, four of the Silverman and Smuszkowicz children left the farm and went into the forest to join the Spartak partisan brigade.
 A few months later, the other two teenagers joined another partisan brigade that was fighting the Germans.
 They continued to use the Konochowicz farm as a safe house.
 Jadviga continued to help by smuggling weapons and ammunition to the partisans.
 All eight members of the Silverman and Smuszkowicz families survived the war.

 Jadviga Konochowicz passed away in May 2012.
-The JFR also supports Jadviga’s sister, Anna.
-Her other sister and brother, who were supported by the JFR died several years ago.
+The JFR also supported Jadviga’s sisters and brother, who all died years ago.

 In 2003 the JFR reunited Jadviga Konochowicz with Jack and Peter Silverman and their cousins Peter, Dave, and Jane Smuszkowicz.
 Jack Silverman and Peter Smuszkowicz had not seen Jadviga since 1945.
 To watch their reunion documentary, please click here.